 Dhankar to Kaza: The road here is mostly average.
 Travel time of about an hour to 90 minutes.

 Kaza to Kibber / Komik / Chicham: The bridge between Kibber and Chicham is now operational.
 This entire stretch from Kaza to Kibber, then Chicham is fresh tarmac.
-After Chicham, this road merges into Kaza Manali highway near Kiato.
+After Chicham, this road merges into the Kaza Manali highway near Kiato.
 It is recommended that you take this road at least until Kiato rather than traveling on the regular highway.

 Kaza to Losar: The road is in very bad condition; terribly broken.